Relm-Arrowny/i10-bluesky/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: The template to use for reporting bugs and usability issues
-title: ''
+title: " "
-labels: bug
+labels: 'bug'
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
+Describe the bug, including a clear and concise description of the expected behavior, the actual behavior and the context in which you encountered it (ideally include details of your environment).

-**To Reproduce**
+## Steps To Reproduce
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.
+## Acceptance Criteria
+- Specific criteria that will be used to judge if the issue is fixed